 - You may have some urine leakage (incontinence).
 This should get better over time.
 You should have close-to-normal bladder control within 3 to 6 months.

 You will return to your normal routine over time.
-You should not do any strenuous activity, climbing stairs, chores, or lifting (more than 5 pounds) for at least 1 week.
+You should not do any strenuous activity, climbing stairs, chores, or lifting (more than 5 pounds or more than 2 kilograms) for at least 1 week.
 You can return to work when you have recovered and are able to do most activities.

-- Avoid sexual activity for 3 to 4 weeks.
+- Avoid sexual activity for 3 to 4 weeks or until the catheter comes out.

 When to Call the Doctor